asosnovsky/Schulich-MBAN-6120-News-Dashboard/README.md

 # Populate Database
 - run `python data_miner.py` to populate database
 - run `python data_cleaner.py` to generate word counts in db
+- run `python data_updater.py` to run a process that updates the database every 5s

 # Run webapp
 - install [node-js](https://nodejs.org/en/)
 - go to `/static`, run `npm i`, this will create your `node_modules` folder
 - run `python rest_api.py` to run the web-app

+# Run main process
+- make sure that all the steps in [Run Webapp](#run-webapp) are followed
+- run `python main.py`